 We couldn't believe our good fortune at this unexpected dose of Carnegies.
 Our fortune wasn't so good though when Lafayette came to an end and we had to take Manchester.
 The four-lane highway was thronged with traffic, even in the pre-rush hour.
 Jim's head was spinning, especially since he'd had only a few hours of sleep, arising before five a.m. to catch our seven a.m. train.
 After an hour we were still in the thick of sprawl and traffic, over twenty miles from the down town.
 Ten miles later it was still a nightmare.
 There seemed to be no alternative.

 When we saw a sign for Castlewood State Park we decided to make it our camp site for the night even though there was nearly two hours of light left and we were eager to escape the brain-numbing sprawl of the metropolis.
 Jim, having come for a small town in Ecuador, simply couldn't take it any more.
 It was three miles off the road and turned out to be for day use only.
-We'd just have to wild camp in the forest when it cleared out.
-It was surprisingly packed though with cars and bicyclists.
+We'd just have to wild camp in the forest when dusk approached and the visitors cleared out.
+It was surprisingly packed with cars and bicyclists.
 Jim was thrilled to see it was laced with single track trails.
 He stripped his two panniers from his bike to get a taste before we went in search of a camp site when it got closer to dark.

 He called his wife to alert her that he'd be dragging home a couple of wayward touring cyclists.
 Kim said that he'd be traveling a little differently than Jim and I, staying in hotels on a budget of one hundred dollars a day.
 He expected his trip to take fifty days.
 He and his friend already had their hotels plotted out, about seventy-five miles apart.
 He had hired a trainer to condition him for the ride.
 He was supposed to be doing intervals today.
 He was a fairly recent convert to the bicycle, beginning riding about six years ago when he was 54.
-Now he was a full-fledged adherent and an avid Tour de France fan.
+He has become a full-fledged adherent and an avid Tour de France fan.
 He said he had never been a sports fan of any sort until recently, not even following the Olympics.
-Now when the Tour de France is on, he spends hours every day glued to the television.
+Now when The Tour de France is on, he spends hours every day glued to the television.
 He can hardly believe his transformation into a sports fan.

 His wife Pam is also a devotee of the bike, though not quite to his extent.
 She is one of the few bicycle advocates in the state of Missouri.
 They both bemoaned how unfriendly Missouri is to bicyclists.
-They knew well as they had last lived in Portland, Oregon and before that California, two hotbeds of cycling.
+They knew well, as they had last lived in Portland, Oregon and before that California, two hotbeds of cycling.

 Kim and Pam were slightly confused about Jim's name.
 I had mentioned to Kim that Jim was known as Don Jaime in Ecuador, but without making clear that "Don" was an honorific term " applied to anyone in a respectable position in Latin America.
 They both continually referred to Jim as "Don," which would be like referring to Queen Elizabeth as "Queen" if she had been around.
 Neither Jim nor I bothered to correct them.
 It wasn't until the following morning when we were all well rested that I finally straightened them out.